- Why Penn?

 - The curriculum is structured to include clinical internships and professional experiences in all semesters so that didactic learning can be quickly applied and counseling skills tested and practiced throughout the course of the program.
 First year students begin their clinical rotations in their first semester in the program.

-- More than 130 experienced clinical supervisors, more than 85 at Penn and CHOP alone, work with our program in a wide array of clinical sites, affording students a more individualized experience tailored to their interests.
+- More than 130 experienced clinical supervisors, over 100 at Penn and CHOP alone, work with our program in a wide array of clinical sites, affording students a more individualized experience tailored to their interests.

 - Penn Medicine has long been a leader in creating innovative and cutting-edge programs that enhance the roles of genetic counselors.